Hazel Miner: Legacy

 In recent years, a folk ballad entitled The Story of Hazel Miner was written by folk artist Chuck Suchy of Mandan, North Dakota.
 The song was recorded on Suchy's Much to Share (1986) cassette and on his Dancing Dakota (1989) cassette.
 In the song, recalling Hazel's outstretched arms, Suchy sings of "wings on the snow, a fate not chose, morning finds a dove so froze."
 But "in warmth below, her love survived."

 The May 30, 2002 centennial issue of the Center (N.D.)
 Republican featured a story about "Hazel Miner, Angel of the Prairies."
 The story was also recounted in Joe Wheeler's 2002 anthology Everyday Heroes: Inspiring Stories of Ordinary People Who Made a Difference.
 A retired Mandan, North Dakota elementary teacher, Kevin Kremer, wrote a 2019 children's book called Angel of the Prairie based on the story of Hazel Miner.

 A Gothic-style granite monument honoring Hazel's memory was erected in front of the Oliver County Courthouse in 1936, sixteen years after her death, by former North Dakota governor L. B. Hanna.
 The stone reads "In memory of Hazel Miner.
 To the dead a tribute, to the living a memory, to posterity an inspiration."
 Hazel's grave can be found in the Center Community Cemetery in Oliver County.

-Today the story of Hazel and her actions during the 1920 blizzard are also studied by some students in North Dakota as part of a North Dakota history class.
+The story of Hazel and her actions during the 1920 blizzard are also studied by some students in North Dakota as part of a North Dakota history class.

 North Dakota Governor Doug Burgum proclaimed March 16, 2020 “Hazel Miner Day” in honor of Hazel and of the 100th anniversary of the blizzard.
 The town of Center, North Dakota held a ceremony on that date at which Chuck Suchy sang The Story of Hazel Miner and tours were given of places significant to her life and death.
 A roadway in Center is named Hazel Miner Avenue in her honor.

+Hazel's Heart

+On December 23,2025 the movie "Hazel's Heart was released by Canticle Productions.
+Written and Directed by Daniel Bielinski, the film captures the story well, though some of the details are different than the events in 1920.
+Two of the director's children were in the film and portrayed the two siblings saved by Hazel's sacrifice.